George A. Romero's unrealized projects: Twilight of the Dead

 The second zombie film announced by Romero in May 2017 was titled Twilight of the Dead.
 He penned a film treatment with co-writer Paolo Zelati depicting a conclusion to the series that explains the fate of the zombie protagonists from Land of the Dead and an ending where humanity has become virtually extinct.
 Romero had written the beginning of the script, but the project was stalled when he unexpectedly died in 2017.

 It was announced in April 2021 that the film had been put back into development under the supervision of Suzanne Romero, with Zelati finishing the script with screenwriters Joe Knetter and Robert L. Lucas.
 Suzanne told The Hollywood Reporter, "This is the film he wanted to make.
 And while someone else will carry the torch as the director, it is very much a George A. Romero film."
 In August 2023, the film was announced to start production in fall 2023 once the SAG-AFTRA strikes had ended.
 A month later, it was announced that the film would be directed by Brad Anderson.
+It was granted an interim agreement to perform casting activities before the end of the 2023 SAG-AFTRA strike.
+Principal photography was set to commence in March 2025.
+By November 2024, Milla Jovovich and Betty Gabriel were cast in undisclosed roles.
+In May 2026, Kate Beckinsale was cast in the lead role, replacing Jovovich, Doron and Yoav Paz set as the new directors, and Magenta Light Studios acquiring the distribution rights.